bhavin-zwt/docs/en/core-libraries/email.rst

 Mailers allow you to create reusable emails throughout your application.
 They can also be used to contain multiple email configurations in one location.
-This helps keep your code DRYer and keeps email configuration noise out of other areas in your application.
+This helps keep your code dryer and keeps email configuration noise out of other areas in your application.

 In this example we will be creating a ``Mailer`` that contains user-related